deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 There was a sigh from the ship's owner and commander. "*Yes*, Hzzkvk, we're looking for a *single* escape pod, but the ship *launched* two."

 Hzzkvk blinked at his Corti employer.
-"But…Bedu, if the ship launched two, why are we only after one?"
+"But...Bedu, if the ship launched two, why are we only after one?"

 Bedu repeated his weary sigh.
 "Because the client is paying us five million Directorate Currency Units for the escape pod with one of your '*cousins*' on it, and NOT for the other one."